Frequently Asked Questions

 The BYU-Idaho Ticket Office does not sponsor any events.
 The Ticket Office is solely a service operation for other programming organizations.
 Although the Ticket Office tries to be knowledgeable about all the events for which it provides ticketing services, questions or concerns about specific program content or selection should be directed to the sponsoring organization.

 Will Call is when your tickets are waiting for you at the Ticket Office.
 The person whose name is on the order is the only one allowed to pick up those tickets unless another name was given at the time of order.
+Mobile Delivery is also an option.

 Print @ Home is a new delivery option available on some events.
 When ordering, you have the option to pick your delivery method.
 These tickets, often called "e-tickets", are emailed to you from the ticket office and can be printed on your home printer.
 Tickets will be scanned at the event for verification.

-Candy wrappers and other noises made by food or beverage consumption can also be a distraction, so we ask that you keep this in mind during the show.
+Cough drops and other noises made by food or beverage consumption can also be a distraction, so we ask that you keep this in mind during the show.

 How do I dress for this performance?